How to pack carry-on only for Europe in a nutshell:

 In summer: Packing carry-on is easy because summer clothes are so much less bulky.

 In winter: While traveling in the winter, you need to bring layers (think a cashmere sweater that can be worn as a base layer), insulating coats, warm accessories (gloves, hats, etc.), and good shoes.
-In southern Europe, you can always expect rain, so an umbrella, a water resistant jacket and rainproof shoes are a must.
+In southern Europe, expect rain, so an umbrella, a water resistant jacket and rainproof shoes are a must.
 Wear your big coat on the plane.

-For kids, lined pants are helpful, and on colder days, they can wear pajama pants or long underwear under their pants for extra warmth.
+For kids, lined pants are helpful, and on colder days, they can wear pajama pants or kids’ long underwear under their pants for extra warmth.

 Money-saving tip for packing: buy used?